tobichls/London-Temperature-Forecaster/README.md

 Plans to refine the model include leveraging additional dataset features like cloud cover and pressure, aiming for more detailed and accurate predictions.

 ## Collaboration and Contact
-This is an individual project, inspired by Rob Mulla's tutorial on YouTube.
+This is an individual project, inspired by Rob Mulla's tutorial on YouTube for a similar project.
 Feel free to reach out for discussions and collaborations.

 LinkedIn: [Tobi Fakoya](http://www.linkedin.com/in/tobi-fakoya)